 SAILING MADE EASY

-With the Balance 486 or 526 there is never a need to wait for crew.
-We’ve designed both boats to be easily piloted single-handed.
-Our self tending blade jib, reefing station, and innovative helm design now make it possible for almost anyone to single-hand our catamarans safely in any sort of weather.
+With the Balance 526 there is never a need to wait for crew.
+We’ve designed her to be easily piloted single-handed.
+Our self tending blade jib, reefing station, and innovative Versa-helm Trademarked design now make it possible for almost anyone to single-hand our catamaran safely in any sort of weather.

 KEEPING IT SIMPLE

-We designed the Balance 486 and 526 to be as simple to operate and maintain as possible.
+We designed the Balance 526 to be as simple to operate and maintain as possible.
 You want to go sailing, not hang around marina’s cajoling contractors to repair your overly complex systems.
 We have worked overtime to design the simplest, most bullet- proof wiring, plumbing, and mechanical systems possible.
 We do so based on our lifetime of experience as boat builders and brokers who have attended hundreds of surveys.
 We’ve chosen the vendors who produce the best and most reliable products because nothing second best is good enough for us.
-For additional details or questions, please contact The Multihull Company, the exclusive dealer for Balance Catamarans worldwide, at 215-508-2704 or inquire here.

 DUAL DAGGERBOARDS WITH PROTECTIVE MINI-KEELS

-The 486 and 526 sport fully retractable dual daggerboards, drawing less than 3’ 6” inches of water when retracted.
+The 526 sports fully retractable dual daggerboards, drawing less than 3’ 6” inches of water when retracted.
 Shallow waters are no longer off limits.
 Upwind performance is dramatically improved with the boards in the down position, while off wind performance is enhanced with the boards raised.
-In dangerous cross seas, with the “boards up,” the 486 and 526 will side slip to avoid the tripping effect associated with large fin keeled cats.
-At the same time, the 486 and 526 sport small fixed keels to protect their bottoms, running gear, and rudders from floating objects or hard groundings.
-They also allow both yachts to be beached.
+In dangerous cross seas, with the “boards up,” the 526 will side-slip to avoid the tripping effect associated with large fin keeled cats.

 VERSA HELM DESIGN – BECAUSE ONE SIZE DOES NOT FIT ALL